 One year in desperation, my husband suggested a trip to New Zealand, “because you don’t know anyone there.”

 I didn’t have to think long.
-“Dave (our brother-in-law) has all those relatives there.”
+“Our brother-in-law has lots of relatives there.”

 “But you don’t know them.
 What’s their last name?”

-Second son went up to Davis where an outlaw (in-law of a family member) lived, indeed, taught at the college.
+The second child went to college where an outlaw (in-law of a family member) lived.
+Bonus at that school, the outlaw taught at the college.
 No problem.

-Third son matriculated at a university in Seattle; an uncle lived just a few blocks away not to mention a host of Navy friends.
-He now attends grad school 35 miles from where one of my bridesmaids lives in Texas.
+The third child matriculated at a university 1000 miles from home.
+An uncle lived just a few blocks away, not to mention a host of Navy friends.
+He now attends grad school 35 miles from where an old friend lives in Texas.

-That all makes it easy.
-If there’s a crisis and they need help, I can call someone I trust.
+That made it easy.
+If there were a crisis and they needed help, I could call someone I trusted.

-It also gives me someone to either stay with or visit when I take the kids to school. 🙂
+It also gave me someone to either stay with or visit when we drove the kids to school. 🙂

 We live in such unusual times, where friends follow each other’s activities on a computer screen.
 Where cell phones enables us to reach out to our friends from anywhere in the world.
 But there’s something about sitting beside and listening to the voices of loved ones, particularly friends in the midst of interesting times, that calls to my soul and says, “stop in.
 Touch their hand.
 Let them see your tears.
 Laugh with them.”